Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, just 10.9% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, only 10.9% of residents work from home, which may be influenced by COVID-19 conditions.
 The service frequency averages 170 trips per day across all routes, equating to approximately 35 weekly trips per stop.

 Frequently Asked Questions - Transport